 Imagine a new way to catch antiquities traffickers with the help of working dogs.

-Your tax deductible gift will help safeguard cultural heritage for generations to come.
+Your tax deductible gift will help protect cultural heritage for generations to come.

-If you have a talent to share, let us know.
-We welcome dedicated volunteers who have skills with fundraising, accounting, law, scientific research, archaeology, museum administration, security, statistics, media, and more.
+We welcome volunteers dedicated to cultural property protection who have skills with fundraising, accounting, law, scientific research, archaeology, museum administration, security, statistics, media, and more.